Convergence rates in the functional CLT for alpha-mixing triangular arrays: Application to local functionals of uniformly mixing arrays and sequential dynamical systems

-In the following section we will explain the main ideas in the derivation of the functional CLT, convergence rates in the CLT and moderate deviations principles for $S_n$ from the corresponding results for $S_{n,\mathfrak r_n}$ which follow from applying the theorems in Section \ref{Main}.
+\end{lemma} In the following sections we will explain the main ideas in the derivation of the functional CLT, convergence rates in the CLT and moderate deviations principles for $S_n$ from the corresponding results for $S_{n,\mathfrak r_n}$ which follow from applying the theorems in Section \ref{Main} (applying the results from Section \ref{Main} with $S_{n,\mathfrak r_n}$ is done similarly to the beginning of Section \ref{Local}).
 In order not to overload the paper we will not formulate explicitly the results.

-\subsection{A Functional CLT}
+\subsubsection{A Functional CLT}

 Let us denote

 and set